 - a.
-The chairperson of the audit committee receives an annual cash retainer of \$15,000 for this service, paid quarterly, and each of the other members of the audit committee receives an annual cash retainer of \$7,500, paid quarterly. - b.
-The chairperson of the compensation committee receives an annual cash retainer of \$11,000 for this service, paid quarterly, and each of the other members of the compensation committee receive an annual cash retainer of \$5,500, paid quarterly. - c.
-The chairperson of the nominating and corporate governance committee receive an annual cash retainer of \$7,500 for this service, paid quarterly, and each of the other members of the nominating and corporate governance committee receive an annual cash retainer of \$3,750, paid quarterly.
+The chairperson of the Audit Committee receives an annual cash retainer of \$15,000 for this service, paid quarterly, and each of the other members of the Audit Committee receives an annual cash retainer of \$7,500, paid quarterly. - b.
+The chairperson of the Compensation Committee receives an annual cash retainer of \$11,000 for this service, paid quarterly, and each of the other members of the Compensation Committee receive an annual cash retainer of \$5,500, paid quarterly. - c.
+The chairperson of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$7,500 for this service, paid quarterly, and each of the other members of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$3,750, paid quarterly.

-Each year on the date of the SCYNEXIS annual meeting of stockholders, each non-employee director will automatically be granted an option to purchase 8,800 shares of common stock.
-If a new board member joins the Board, the director will be granted an initial option to purchase 11,700 shares of common stock.
-Annual option grants to board members and initial option grants to new board members will have an exercise price per share equal to the fair market value of a share of common stock on the date of grant and will vest in full on the earlier of the next annual meeting of stockholders to occur in the year following the date of grant and the one year anniversary of the date of grant; provided, that the non-employee director is providing continuous services on the applicable vesting date.
+Prior to September 2016, each year on the date of the SCYNEXIS annual meeting of stockholders, each non-employee director was automatically granted an option to purchase 8,800 shares of common stock.
+If a new board member joined the Board, the director was granted an initial option to purchase 11,700 shares of common stock.
+Annual option grants to board members and initial option grants to new board members had an exercise price per share equal to the fair market value of a share of common stock on the date of grant and vested or will vest in full on the earlier of the next annual meeting of stockholders to occur in the year following the date of grant and the one year anniversary of the date of grant; provided, that the non-employee director is providing continuous services on the applicable vesting date.